NIK-VOLO/OS_PJ4/README.md

 # Virtual File System (Linux)

-#### This is a university project where we were tasked to build a virtual file system using the FUSE library in the C programming language.
+### This is a university project where we were tasked to build a virtual file system using the FUSE library in the C programming language.

 Creates a virtual disk file + file system and redirects any IO to this FS instead of the OS.

+Our report is available in this repository "Tiny File System (Detailed Report).pdf," which discusses bechmark results and our implementation rationale.

 *Compiling and testing were performed remotely on University machines, which I no longer have access to.